It’s a bit ironic that I created the template for this article but never got around to writing it until I was forced into a period of rest!

-I recently had a long weekend away from home, leaving my partner and cats behind to get some “me” time.
+I had taken a long weekend away from home to get some “me” time.
 It was wonderful to have entire days stretching out with no commitments, no constraints.
 After only three days, I felt rested, refreshed, and ready to hit the ground running again.

-While I was driving home, we got the news that New Zealand had its first community case of Covid-19 in more than three months.
-And since that day, we’ve been in the strictest lockdown setting, with most of our “normal” activities suspended.
-This is pretty much how I had structured my holiday, and yet when that sort of regime is imposed on us, rather than our choice, it can feel anything but refreshing and restful!
+While I was driving home, the news came through that New Zealand had its first community case of Covid-19 in more than three months.
+We immediately went into the strictest lockdown setting, with most of our “normal” activities suspended.
+That was almost identical to how I had structured my holiday, but because it was imposed, rather than a choice, it felt like anything but restful!

 In fact, there is evidence that lockdowns can leave us feeling more tired than “normal” life.
 And many people feel extra pressure to either keep themselves busy, be seen to be busy, or both.
 And that’s a problem, because we can’t be our best without rest.